Work Like an Agent: Master AI in 7 Steps to Write Great Copy

 Step 4 Define the Framework

-This involves defining the structure of the content AI outputs and also putting forward specific requirements for AI.
+This involves defining the structure of the content the AI will output and also giving specific requirements to the AI.
 It makes the result closer to a usable form rather than a pile of scattered text.

-It is like "ordering dishes."
-Asking the chef to cook Cantonese cuisine is the requirement; "the first dish is steamed fish, the second dish is xxx" is ordering.
-Making AI output according to the form you envision is a key step for structured output.
+This is also "ordering dishes."
+Telling the chef to make Cantonese cuisine is the requirement; "the first dish is steamed fish, the second dish is xxx" is ordering.
+Having the AI output according to the form you envision is a key step for structured output.

-At the same time, you can also make stylistic requirements to AI, such as salty, sweet, bitter, or spicy.
+At the same time, you can also make stylistic requests to the AI, such as salty, sweet, bitter, or spicy.
 For example:

-"I hope the first paragraph expresses my feelings about going on an outing with friends, the second paragraph writes about interesting things on the bus, the third paragraph xxxxxxx.
-I want the article style to be lively, with a word count within 1000 words xxxxxxx."
+"I hope the first paragraph expresses my feelings about going on an outing with friends, the second paragraph writes about interesting things that happened on the bus, the third paragraph xxxxxx.
+I want the article style to be lively, with a word count within 1000 words, xxxxxx."

 "Please help me design the structure of this English article and provide style recommendations."